 Types of sessions

 ECNP offers a variety of different sessions designed to appeal to a wide range of congress participants.
-Please find below an overview of the sessions that will be held at the 31st ECNP Congress in Barcelona 2018.
+Please find below an overview of the sessions that will be held at the 32nd ECNP Congress in Copenhagen 2019.

 Small focused interaction sessions organised by ECNP members on a topic of their choice.
 The organiser of the session and a second expert in that specific field of interest will initiate the discussion.

 These training sessions each feature a leading expert in the field.
 The expert is specifically invited to share with you his/her wealth of knowledge and experience.
-The topics are especially interesting for junior scientists, but sessions are open to all participants.
-Career development sessions are held daily during the lunch.
+The topics are especially interesting for early career scientists, but sessions are open to all participants.
+Career development sessions are held daily.

 The keynote lecture features a world-renowned speaker who is especially invited to present on a topic of interest that should appeal to all congress participants.